AnnaTruzzi/alexnet/README.md

 # ImageNet training in PyTorch

+## Modifcations to standard code
+Rhodri Cusack 2019-08-17
+Models have been changed to match deepcluster versions, with sobel filtering front end

 This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.

 ## Requirements